 There are many ways to seal a shower, but it pays to know which ones will stand the test of time.

-Common sealants include products like silicone, which can be found in any hardware shop.
+Common shower seals include products like silicone, which can be found in any hardware shop.
 Silicone is handy for a quick, cheap repair to a spot problem or re-caulking, but it will eventually peel and inevitably you will get water ingress – When water makes its way into a buildings foundations leading to further damage and deterioration.
-Ingress can cause major issues later on, such as rotting floors, damp walls and even create nice damp conditions for termites in the frame of your house.
+Ingress can cause major issues later on, such as rotting floors, mould, damp walls and even create nice damp conditions for termites in the frame of your house.
 The other problem with spot sealants such as silicone is that you might miss smaller leaks that you can’t see, but nevertheless could compromise your home.

 DIYing your shower sealing can save you some dollars up front, but you might want to consider getting in a professional.
 They can assess whether you have any further problems before sealing the bathroom, such as fixing grout or tiles if needed, and making sure there is no damage to the structure of your home from existing water leaks using their advance water leak detection system.
 They can also do the job quickly.
 Megasealed is usually applied within 3-4 hours and your bathroom is ready to use the next day.
 Find a Megasealed near you.